Cloud-Schematics/lamp-simple/README.md

 - IBM Cloud Schematics
     - User can use IBM Cloud Schematics to run this playbook.
 For complete information on IBM CLoud schematics actions refer to the document [here]().

+## Notes

+- For MySQL installation we are using this [url](https://dev.mysql.com/get/mysql80-community-release-el7-3.noarch.rpm)